ExitValue.ai

 How does client concentration affect my agency's value?

-Client concentration is the biggest discount factor in agency M&A. If your top client represents 20%+ of revenue, expect a 1-2x EBITDA discount or earnout-heavy deal structure.
+Client concentration is the biggest discount factor in agency M&A. If your top client represents 20%+ of revenue, expect a platform-tier earnings multiples discount or earnout-heavy deal structure.
 Losing a major client post-close can devastate an agency.
 Buyers strongly prefer no single client above 10% of net revenue.

 Does being a digital agency increase my valuation?